jymmyboi/jymmyboi/README.md

   Developed a script to clean up a local SQL database, improving performance and maintenance efficiency.

 - [ASM Watchface](https://github.com/jymmyboi/asm-clockface)
-  Developed a watchface for Fitbit watches in line with a charity gaming event that I was involved in
+  Developed a watchface for Fitbit watches in line with a charity gaming event that I was involved in.

 ## Get in Touch